 Apart from ultrasound, there are other ways to detect endometriosis, with varying levels of accuracy and reliability.

 An MRI scan creates an image of the inside of the body.
-A doctor may use this in place of ultrasound to look for endometrial tissue.
+A doctor may use this in place of ultrasound to look for endometrial-like tissue.

 Specific biomarkers, such as elevated protein levels, may signify endometriosis.
 However, tests to measure these biomarkers are not